swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 log(text: Traceable(projectedValue: history))
 ```

 This transformation at the call-site only applies when calling the function directly using the declaration name.
-The semantics of closures and unapplied function references are specified [in a later section](#semantics-of-function-expressions).

-#### Semantics of function expressions

-##### Unapplied function references
+#### Unapplied function references

-By default, unapplied references to functions that accept property-wrapped parameters use the wrapped-value type in the parameter list, and the compiler will generate a thunk to initialize the backing wrapper and call the function.
+By default, unapplied references to functions that accept property-wrapped parameters use the wrapped-value type in the parameter list.

 Consider the `log` function from above, which uses the `@Traceable` property wrapper: